-- (1) As provided by section 11 of the act of December 6, 1972 (P.L.1464, No.333), known as the "Juvenile Act." - (2) By a physician examining or treating the child or by the director, or a person specifically designated in writing by such director, of any hospital or other medical institution where the child is being treated, if such protective custody is immediately necessary to protect the child from further serious physical injury, sexual abuse or serious physical neglect; provided that no child shall be held in such custody for more than 24 hours unless the appropriate child protective service is immediately notified that the child has been taken into custody and the child protective service obtains an order from a court of competent jurisdiction permitting the child to be held in custody for a longer period.
+- (1) As provided by [section 11 of the act of December 6, 1972 (P.L.1464, No.333), known as] the Juvenile Act, 42 Pa.C.S. § 6324 (relating to taking into custody). - (2) By a physician examining or treating the child or by the director, or a person specifically designated in writing by such director, of any hospital or other medical institution where the child is being treated, if such protective custody is immediately necessary to protect the child from further serious physical injury, sexual abuse or serious physical neglect; provided that no child shall be held in such custody for more than 24 hours unless the appropriate child protective service is immediately notified that the child has been taken into custody and the child protective service obtains an order from a court of competent jurisdiction permitting the child to be held in custody for a longer period.
 The courts of common pleas of each judicial district shall insure that a judge is available on a 24 hour a day, 365 days a year basis to accept and decide such actions brought by a child protective service under this subsection within such 24-hour period. - (b) Any individual taking a child into protective custody under this act shall immediately and within 24 hours in writing, notify the child's parent, guardian or other custodian of the child's whereabouts, the reasons for the need to take the child into protective custody, and shall immediately notify the appropriate child protective service in order that proceedings under the Juvenile Act may be initiated, if appropriate. - (c) In no case shall protective custody under this act be maintained longer than 72 hours without a detention hearing.
-If at the detention hearing it is determined that protective custody shall be continued, the child protective services agency shall, within 48 hours file a petition with the court under the Juvenile Act. - (d) No child taken into protective custody under this act shall be detained during such protective custody except in an appropriate medical facility, foster home or other appropriate facility approved by the department for this purpose. - (e) A conference between the parent, guardian or other custodian of the child taken into temporary protective custody pursuant to this section and the case worker designated by the child protection service to be responsible for such child shall be held within 48 hours of the time that the child is taken into such custody for the purpose of (i) explaining to such parent, guardian or other custodian the reasons for the temporary detention of the child and the whereabouts of the child, and
+If at the detention hearing it is determined that protective custody shall be continued, the child protective services agency shall, within 48 hours file a petition with the court under the Juvenile Act. - (d) No child taken into protective custody under this act shall be detained during such protective custody except in an appropriate medical facility, foster home or other appropriate facility approved by the department for this purpose.

+(e) A conference between the parent, guardian or other custodian of the child taken into temporary protective custody pursuant to this section and the case worker designated by the child protection service to be responsible for such child shall be held within 48 hours of the time that the child is taken into such custody for the purpose of (i) explaining to such parent, guardian or other custodian the reasons for the temporary detention of the child and the whereabouts of the child, and (ii) to expedite, wherever possible, the return of the child to the custody of such parent, guardian or other custodian where such custody is no longer necessary.